 This post is a synthesis of my predictions for the next millennium, in the form of a third-person narrative of a person born today.
 The broad themes covered: Fintech, Robo-advisors, Blockchain and Crypto, Automation, Universal Basic Income, Human Longevity, Overpopulation, Virtual Reality, Space Exploration, Space Colonization, Asteroid Mining, Artificial Intelligence, Superintelligence, Consciousness, The Singularity, Particle Physics, and a few others.

+What’s the use of thinking of the distant future?
 Why?
-What’s the use of thinking of the distant future?
 Because a lot of the above are already on the table.
-Forecasting exact timelines is impossible, but we could see major breakthroughs in any of these within the next few decades.
+Forecasting exact timelines are impossible, but we could see breakthroughs in any of these within the next few decades.
 That’s within our lifetimes or even our careers.
 The exponentially accelerating nature of technology means we can’t assume to live our lives as our parents and grandparents did.

 This is the life of Brian.
 Not that Brian, but a Brian nonetheless.
-Brian was born on January 23rd, 2020.
-He was born into Middle America, in the middle of nowhere in particular.
+On Jan 23, 2020, Brian was born into Middle America, in the middle of nowhere in particular.
 His early years were a study in the average, with nothing to separate this Brian from the countless Brians before him.

 Brian’s entry into the wondrous world of wealth came at a young age, as his parents decided to give Brian the greatest gift of all, the gift of wealth.
 Something called a Robo.
 A robot, Brian asked with eyes gleaming with excitement.
 No Brian.
 A Robo.
 It’s a financial app for kids.
 Brian’s heart sunk in despair.

-He didn’t really talk about it to his friends much, as they found it weird he never got actual presents and never had any candy to share.
+The one thing that stuck in his mind was a little cartoon Albert Einstein telling him about the magic of compound interest that it was the 8th wonder of the world.
+He didn’t talk about it to his friends much, as they found it weird he never got actual presents and never had any candy to share.
 So Brian kept his acorn to himself.
-The one thing that stuck in his mind was a little cartoon Albert Einstein telling him about the magic of compound interest, that it was the 8th wonder of the world.
 Each time a little raindrop of cash fell onto his acorn, it would grow its roots a little faster.
-Watching it happen was like watching paint dry, but every now and then, he would notice a new branch rooting out in the virtual soil.
-Brian would’ve settled for some candy, but it wasn’t really his decision.
+Watching it happen was like watching paint dry, but he would notice a new branch rooting out in the virtual soil now and then.
+Brian would’ve settled for some candy, but it wasn’t his decision.
 At least he had an acorn.
 Well, a digital one.

 Safe to spend

 By the time Brian’s 18th birthday came around, it was time to head to college like all his friends.
-By now his little digital acorn had grown into a sapling.
-He was surprised to find that it wasn’t actually a tree sapling, but a bamboo shoot.
-He found on Wikipedia, that this was an obscure reference to the original Singaporean company that designed the software.
+By now, his little digital acorn had grown into a sapling.
+He was surprised to find that it wasn’t a tree sapling but a bamboo shoot.
+He found on Wikipedia that this was an obscure reference to the original Singaporean company that designed the software.
 It mentioned that one of the founders now lived on Mars, and the other lost all his fortune in a single hand of poker.
-He wondered if all that was true, but didn’t care enough to Google it.
+He wondered if all that was true but didn’t care enough to Google it.

 Somehow, he had accumulated $6,700 to his name.
 You could buy a lot of candy with that!
 Or beer!
-He was actually embarrassed about it because even though his friends were from rich families, they didn’t have any of their own money yet.
-Brian wasn’t actually allowed to spend any of it, mind you.
+He was embarrassed because even though his friends were from wealthy families, they didn’t have any of their own money yet.
+Brian wasn’t allowed to spend any of it, mind you.
 The app wouldn’t allow it.
-He spent hours googling for hacks, so he could buy beer, but it was idiot-proof if nothing else.
+He spent hours googling for hacks so that he could buy beer, but it was idiot-proof, if nothing else.

-With his penny pinching, the one big splurge during his college years was a road trip across America.
+With his penny pinching, the one big splurge was a road trip across America during his college years.
 The Robo app allowed Brian to invite his friends into a shared goal and pitch in a set amount each week, of their measly odd-job salaries, towards the $1,000 they needed in gas and beer money.
 It was epic.
 Totes worth another six months of cleaning cafeterias.

-Ahh yes, now Brian enters his golden years of high earning on Wall Street?
+Ahh, yes, now Brian enters his golden years of high earning on Wall Street?
 Wrong.
 By the late thirties, most banking jobs had been eliminated.
-Actually, most jobs overall had gone.
-Andrew Yang enacted a radical policy during his presidency, two decades after his first campaign ended in ridicule.
-The jobs had really gone as he predicted.
-Poverty and crime were on the rise everywhere, as technology took over a lot of white-collar jobs and entire industries like transportation were obsolete.
-You weren’t allowed to drive cars anymore, it was illegal.
+Most jobs overall had gone.
+During his presidency, Andrew Yang enacted a radical policy two decades after his first campaign ended in ridicule.
+The jobs had gone as he predicted.
+Poverty and crime were on the rise everywhere, as technology took over many white-collar jobs and entire industries like transportation were obsolete.
+You weren’t allowed to drive cars anymore; it was illegal.
 Brian was glad they got that one road trip before it was too late.

 As a recent college graduate without a job, Brian was qualified for the new Universal Basic Income.
 He got $1,000 each month into his Robo app directly, without lifting a finger.
 At least he was allowed to spend all of his earned income by now.
 It wasn’t much, that’s for sure.
-After rent into his rat hole of an apartment, and some rice and beans he had $200 left for luxuries like the laundromat.
-At least he didn’t have to pay back his student loan after President Yang canceled all student debt in 2042.
+After rent into his rat hole of an apartment and some rice and beans, he had $200 left for luxuries like the laundromat.
+At least he didn’t have to pay back his student loan after President Yang cancelled all student debt in 2042.

 With increases in corporate and property taxes, healthcare was now free.
-So really, Brian got to keep his money for himself, well the little he had.
-Actually, by now his little bamboo stalk quoted $57,203 to his name.
+So really, Brian got to keep his money for himself, well, the little he had.
+Actually, by now, his little bamboo stalk quoted $57,203 to his name.
 Not nothing, then!
 Just locked away.
-Since ironically, he couldn’t spend any of his supposed wealth, all he could do in the app was save for a rainy day, or nothing at all.
-A cash fund that he would be allowed to use on certain expense categories like groceries.
+Since ironically, he couldn’t spend any of his supposed wealth, all he could do in the app was save for a rainy day or nothing at all.
+A cash fund that he would be allowed to use on specific expense categories like groceries.
 He learned the hard way that alcohol and tobacco items in the expenses would be blocked.

-Brian didn’t really have any passion or direction in his life at this time.
-The only way to access his wealth would have been to start his own business by submitting a business plan to be reviewed by his parents, but he didn’t have any ideas.
+Brian didn’t have any passion or direction in his life at this time.
+The only way to access his wealth would have been to start his own business by submitting a business plan reviewed by his parents, but he didn’t have any ideas.
 So like many of his friends, he applied for nursing school.
 Caretakers for the elderly were in hot demand, seeing as people refused to die like they used to.
-Brian heard the king of England used to send cards to people on their 100th birthday, but the tradition stopped after it started taking more than an hour each day.
+Brian heard the king of England sent cards to people on their 100th birthday, but the tradition stopped after it started taking more than an hour each day.

-The trick was that since there were more people than jobs, you had to actually qualify for schools and jobs these days.
+The trick was that since there were more people than jobs, you had actually to qualify for schools and jobs these days.
 It wasn’t about money, even.
 It was super dumb.
 You had to gather “Ethics Points” into your Robo app.
 Smart people talk for goodie-goodie points.
-It wasn’t even fun like the acorn.
+It wasn’t even enjoyable like the Acorn.
 Every time you did something for the public good, you got points.
-You couldn’t spend them in any way, but to qualify for a job you had to get 10,000.
+You couldn’t spend them in any way, but to qualify for a job, you had to reach 10,000.
 That took years of picking up trash on the streets and volunteering in soup kitchens and such.